 Roaches are similar to ants.
 If you keep the place clean, you probably won’t see any.
 Many modern buildings in Thailand are made of cement and do not have spaces in the walls for insects to live.
 That means the roaches are living outside, usually in sewers.
 It’s possible to see one roach travelling and searching for food, but if you see more its time to clean!
 One exception to this is when the mosquito controls sprays are done.
 People will walk the streets with industrial type foggers strapped to their backs and spray the sewer and dark areas to kill mosquito eggs and larvae.
 This also affects the roaches.
 That day, you will see roaches everywhere, but they will either die off or quickly return to their hiding places.

-Remember, when in Thailand, lizards are your friends and insects can be managed!
+Remember, when in Thailand, lizards are your friends and insects are commonplace, but can be managed!